• Mekong

 Backgrounds of EIA company Not found

-Relevants law This EIAs is in accordant with 11 laws and 4 sub-degree.
-There are Law on Environmental Protection and Natural Resource Management 1996, Law on Labour 2007, Law on Land 2001, Law on Forestry 2002, Law on Fishery 2006, Law on Water Resource Management 2007, Law on Natural Protected Area 2008, Sub-degree on Water Pollution Management, Sub-degree on Solid Waste Management, Sub-degree on Procedure of EIA and Sub-degree on Social Land Concession 2003.
+Relevants law There are 11 relevant laws and sub-decrees: The Constitution of the Kingdom of Cambodia, Law on Environmental Protection and Natural Resource Management 1996, Law on Labour 1997, Law on Land 2001, Law on Forestry 2002, Law on Fishery 2006, Law on Water Resource Management 2007, Sub-Decree on the Environmental Impact Assessment Process 1999, Sub-Decree on Water Pollution Control 1999, Sub-Decree on Solid Waste Management 1999 and Sub-Decree on the Air Pollution Control and Noise Disturbance 2000.

 Reference documents

-Environmental and social impact assessment: Kamchay hydroelectric project in Kampot province
+[Draft] Initial environmental and social impact assessment: Koh Pos project in Preah Sihanouk province

 This work and any original materials produced and published by Open Development Cambodia herein are licensed under a CC BY-SA 4.0.
 News article summaries are extracted from their sources, as guided by fair-use principles and are copyrighted by their respective sources.
 Materials on the Open Development Cambodia (ODC) website and its accompanying database are compiled from publicly available documentation and provided without fee for general informational purposes only.
 This is neither a commercial research service nor a domain managed by any governmental or inter-governmental agency; it is managed as a private non-profit open data/open knowledge media group.
 Information is publicly posted only after a careful vetting and verification process.
 However, ODC cannot guarantee accuracy, completeness or reliability from third party sources in every instance.
 ODC makes no representation or warranty, either expressed or implied, in fact or in law, with respect to the accuracy, completeness or appropriateness of the data, materials or documents contained or referenced herein or provided.